How can I check if I am elgible and apply?

-Yes, you can also search for childcare in your area through the Family Services Directory.
-If you apply through post we will send you a list of childcare available in your area.
+You can also search for childcare through Staffordshire Connects.
+Please contact the team if you require a list of childcare available in your area.

 What happens if I get back into work and no longer claim the benefits listed?

-The good news is that once a place has been agreed by the County Council, your child’s funded place will not stop even if your situation changes and you don’t need to notify us.
+The good news is that once a place has been agreed by us, your child’s funded place will not stop even if your situation changes and you don’t need to notify us.

-What happens if I move or want my child to go to a childcare provider not in Staffordshire?
+What happens if I move out of the area or want my child to go to a childcare setting not in Staffordshire?

-Staffordshire County Council cannot fund 2 year olds that are attending childcare providers outside of Staffordshire.
-You will need make an application to the council for the area that the childcare provider is located in to confirm eligibility and funding.
+We cannot fund two year olds that are attending childcare providers outside of Staffordshire.
+You will need make an application to the council for the area that the childcare setting is located in to confirm eligibility and funding.

 What if I receive Tax Credits or Universal Credit or claim Tax Free Childcare?